 - Loose parts play

-Giving your two-year-old a variety of loose parts—open-ended items—to play with is wonderful for developing their creativity and problem-solving skills.
+Giving your 2 year old a variety of loose parts—open-ended items—to play with is wonderful for developing their creativity and problem-solving skills.
 Place a variety of items such as a pile of clean rags, toilet paper tubes, and plastic containers in a basket for your toddler to manipulate and use in a variety of ways.
 Learn more about loose parts play for toddlers.

 - Painter’s tape games